ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <html lang="{{ lang }}" ng-app="Multilingual">
 ```

-Another example of using theses directional properties in HTML as [helper classes](http://www.sitepoint.com/using-helper-classes-dry-scale-css/)
+In my article titled [Using Helper Classes to DRY and Scale CSS](http://www.sitepoint.com/using-helper-classes-dry-scale-css/), you can see another example of using theses directional properties in HTML as helper classes.

 ``` html
 <div class="text-{{ default_float }}"></div>